 Once you’ve received one of these degrees, the first step to becoming an LD nurse will be complete.
 At this point, you’ll move onto licensing.

 Step 2: Become a Registered or Practical Nurse

 A nursing degree isn’t the only requirement for becoming a registered nurse.
 In order to receive your nursing license, you’ll need to pass the National Council Licensure Examination (NCLEX).

 The NCLEX is a rigorous exam that tests your knowledge of in-practice nursing skills.
 There are two different variations of the NCLEX:

 - NCLEX-RN – This exam provides licensure for registered nurses (RN).
 An RN will typically work with a wider variety of patients and perform more duties.
 The NCLEX-RN tests these abilities through a range of 75 to 265 questions.
 You must answer at least 75% of these questions correctly in order to pass the NCLEX-RN.

 - NCLEX-PN – This exam is licensure for practical nurses (PN).
 While a practical nurse can work in labor and delivery, they will always be overseen by a registered nurse.
 This means their duties can be a bit more limited.
 The NCLEX-PN can be a bit shorter, ranging from 85-205 questions.
 In order to pass, you’ll need to answer at least 67% of the questions correctly.2

-Now that you’ve obtained your nursing license, you’re ready to start practicing.
+Now that you’ve become a licensed practical nurse, you’re ready to start working.
 For labor and delivery nurses, however, this is not the end of the road.
 Additional certifications are required in order to enter this specific field.

 Step 3: Labor and Delivery Certifications